Kate and William are moving! ... to Kensington Palace

 Another dazzling adaptation of a Hollywood film, “Ghost: The Musical,” is playing at the Piccadilly Theatre and promises to make you laugh and then cry in this heart-warming story.

-But if you’re in the mood to indulge your devilish side, “Sweeney Todd,” starring Michael Ball as the demon barber of Fleet Street and Imelda Staunton as Mrs. Lovett, will begin slashing throats at the Adelphia Theatre this March.
+But if you’re in the mood to indulge your devilish side, “Sweeney Todd,” starring Michael Ball as the demon barber of Fleet Street and Imelda Staunton as Mrs. Lovett, will begin slashing throats at the Adelphi Theatre this March.

 If you’re looking for something for the kids to enjoy, there’s the excellent “Matilda: The Musical,” which tells the story of a little girl with an huge imagination battling the powers-that-be, at the Cambridge Theatre.